-I used to work at Baskin Robbins.
+At Baskin Robbins, where I used to work, I learned to make Baskin Robbins Jamoca Almond Fudge Ice Cream Pie.
 It was my second job ever (after being a lifeguard during the summer) and extremely difficult.
 I had to be around 31 flavors of ice cream all day.
 I had to make ice cream cakes and fresh waffle cones.
 When it was slow I restocked candy toppings and made whipped cream.
 I took one for the team by sampling every flavor of ice cream, just so I could adequately describe the flavors and give an educated opinion.
 It was a tough job, but someone had to do it.

 But do you know what the worst part was?
 Jamoca Almond Fudge Ice Cream.
 It wielded incredible power over me, so much so that I could rarely pass the dipper well without a little "taste tester."
 It haunted me.
 It even begged me to be put inside a cappuccino blast.
 (If you have never had one of these, don't start!
 They will own you!)
 It was incredible pressure, and now, 18 years later, I am still making Jamoca Almond Fudge Ice Cream Pie as my personal dessert of choice.

 Clearly you sense my sarcasm, right?
 This is the best ice cream pie ever because it combines chocolate, coffee, and almonds.
 Are there 3 other ingredients in this world more perfectly suited for each other?
 I think not.
 God knew what He was doing on day 3 of creation!